TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 23 - 7/19 (Thursday)
 I decided that doing the cat clicker premium app was going to take too long so I’m moving ahead in the lesson with MVO (model, view, octopus 🐙 ).
 Once I get this down then I can revisit CCP (since I need it for the app anyway).

+### Day 24 - 7/20 (Friday)
+I'm all over the place today.
+Currently working on "Identify the MVO in New App".
+So I'm studying this Udacity Retain app.
+Trying to find the connections between everything.
+I also realized I never did the Styling part in Section 3 so I went back and did that.
+I swear there is about 10 lifetimes of material to cover in this course.
+Good times! 😜